SiriMeesuk19796/cp372-RM_SM_TS/README.md

  ## In-Depth Analysis,Insights & Recommendations,Visualization
-- Sales best of the year by Region
+- Best Sales by Region and Year
 ![Profit by Region](images/Best_Sales_of_year_by_region.png)
 - Item type about profit
 ![Item type about profit](images/Item_type_about_profit.png)